AyaBouagga/FastApi-Selenium-MongoDB-Docker/README.md

 A Scraping Service for a public Facebook Page .
 Open and view the Project using the `.zip` file provided or at my [GitHub Repository]

-The project is also hosted on [GitHub Pages]

 ## Table of Contents
 - [Getting Started](#getting-started)